 Stephanie is part of a new breed of young visionary architects, who operate beyond the nowadays restrained realm of architecture.
 She heads the work of AKKA ARCHITECTS, a consultancy firm focused on elevating architecture beyond itself and towards larger issues of individuals & cultures, knowledge & education, research & development, social evolution, community growth and human development.

-He considers himself a a Multimedia Journalist, Producer, Writer and Researcher with 7+ years in the Media specialising in International socio-political documentaries and current affairs stories for some of the biggest News organizations in the world including Al-Jazeera English, Channel 4, Bloomberg, Huffington Post, Journeyman Pictures, Guardian Films, Ceasefire and BBC Worldwide.
+A firm believer in harnessing the vast power of Media to build a better world, he has worked as a Journalist and Digital Producer for some of the biggest News organizations in the world including Al-Jazeera English, Channel 4, Bloomberg, Huffington Post, Journeyman Pictures, Guardian Films, Ceasefire and BBC Worldwide.

 Maja Groff is currently Senior Legal Officer at the Hague Conference on Private International Law (est. 1893).